mbeddr/mps-platform-docs/src/doc/docs/gotchas/aspects/plugin/index.md

     Hint when used with grammarcells: you have to 'disable component inlining' which can be activated by an intention at the position where the include of A happens.
 Also in any EditorComponent that inherits from A and A itself we cannot use 'grammarcells'.

     {{ contribution_by('dbinkele') }}

-!!! question "How do I set modify an MPS model without creating an undo entry?"
-    > Example: Setting a property (=flag) via a button.

-    Execute: `#!java repository.getModelAccess().executeUndoTransparentCommand()`

 [^1]:[How to create new SContainmentLink for non-existent role?](https://mps-support.jetbrains.com/hc/en-us/community/posts/360009473300-How-to-create-new-SContainmentLink-for-non-existent-role-)